-As described in "The Acquisition - Acquisition Rationale", the Corporation believes that the Acquisition will provide certain benefits to Fortis.
-However, there is a risk that some or all of the expected benefits of the Acquisition may fail to materialize, or may not occur within the time-periods anticipated by the Corporation.
+The Corporation believes that the Acquisition will provide certain benefits to Fortis.
+However, there is a risk that some or all of the expected benefits of the Acquisition may fail to materialize, or may not occur within the time periods anticipated by the Corporation.
 The realization of such benefits may be affected by a number of factors including those disclosed in the Prospectus, many of which are beyond the control of the Corporation.